rust-lang/book/src/ch14-03-cargo-workspaces.md

 that `rand` is a dependency for it as well.
 Building the `adder` package will add `rand` to the list of dependencies for `adder` in *Cargo.lock*, but no additional copies of `rand` will be downloaded.
-Cargo has ensured that every crate in every package in the workspace using the `rand` package will be using the same version.
-Using the same version of `rand` across the workspace saves space because we won’t have multiple copies and ensures that the crates in the workspace will be compatible with each other.
+Cargo has ensured that every crate in every package in the workspace using the `rand` package will be using the same version, saving us space and ensuring that the crates in the workspace will be compatible with each other.

 #### Adding a Test to a Workspace